daPhyre/Chloe.js/reference.md

 ```idl
 static Camera()
 ```
-Camera is an static pseudo-class which holds the coordinates from where the game will start to be drawn.
+Camera is an static pseudo-class which holds the coordinates from where the screen elements will start to be drawn.

 | | **[Variables summary](#camera-variables)** |
 | --- | --- |